This Christmas (2007 film): Reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 54% based on 83 reviews, with an average rating of 5.9/10.
-The website'scritics' consensus reads: "This Christmas features strong performances and a sharp portrayal of family dynamics, but relies too heavily on holiday movie clichés."
+This Christmas received mixed reviews from critics and audiences.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 56% based on 82 reviews, with an average rating of 5.9/10.
+The website's critics' consensus reads: "This Christmas features strong performances and a sharp portrayal of family dynamics, but relies too heavily on holiday movie clichés."
 On Metacritic, the film has a weighted average score of 63 out of 100, based on 24 critics, indicating "generally favorable reviews".